-Trump Says State Of The Union Will Be 'On Schedule' And 'On Location'
+Trump Says State Of The Union Should Be 'On Schedule' And 'On Location'

-The staring contest over the State of the Union between President Trump and House Speaker Nancy Pelosi is a week old, and no one is blinking yet.
+The staring contest over the State of the Union address between President Trump and House Speaker Nancy Pelosi is a week old, and no one is blinking yet.

 In a letter to Pelosi on Wednesday, Trump said he plans to deliver his State of the Union address in the House chamber next week, brushing aside the speaker's advice to wait until a partial government shutdown is over.